hashicorp/terraform-provider-rabbitmq/website/docs/r/shovel.html.markdown

 ## Import

-Shovels can be imported using the `name`
+Shovels can be imported using the `name` and `vhost` E.g.
-E.g.

 ```
-terraform import rabbitmq_shovel.test test_shovel
+terraform import rabbitmq_shovel.test shovelTest@test
 ```